drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

     |singlet         | 17659     |
     +----------------+-----------+

-    - To check whether the numbe of doublets identified by scDblFinder_ is consistent with the expected doublet rate expected based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.
+    - To check whether the numbe of doublets identified by ScDblFinder_ is consistent with the expected doublet rate expected based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.

 - ``scDblFinder_doublets_singlets.tsv``

-  - The per-barcode singlet and doublet classification from scDblFinder_.
+  - The per-barcode singlet and doublet classification from ScDblFinder_.

     +-------------------------+-------------------------+--------------------------+
     | Barcode                 | scDblFinder_DropletType | scDblFinder_Score        |